Saturday, January 4, 2014

 Though much of Grapevine is fairly ritzy, you'll find Bartley's in a run-down strip mall just north of DFW Airport, flanked by a bakery and a washateria.
 Their mangled sign with the missing "B" seemed to fit in quite nicely.
 I wandered around back and found an old smoker and lots of stacked hickory, but surprisingly there was no smoke billowing from the chimney.
 This was not a good omen.

-Despite the stagnant smoker, there was an enticing smokey aroma inside, with an equally smokey haze filling the air.
+Despite the stagnant smoker, there was an enticing smoky aroma inside, with an equally smoky haze filling the air.
 The decor and furnishings were pretty dated and simple.
 I hoped this meant their focus was on the food rather than on frills.
 Even though it was only 11:00am, the knife men were already hard at work preparing for what they hoped would be a busy lunch service.

 I didn't see any reason to sample the Eckrich sausage hot links, but their bologna seems to be a local favorite.
 I ordered a 3 Meat Combo plate of ribs, brisket, and bologna, and made sure to ask for my brisket fatty.
 The knife man was very accommodating.
 He said I looked hungry, so he even threw in an extra rib.
 Each plate comes with your choice of two sides, which are set out buffet style.
 None of them looked all that impressive, so I settled for pinto beans and potato salad.